swerter/cljs-calc/README.md

 If you simply want to see the final application running: lein repl

-There is also a consular file (brew install consular on the mac).
-Thus you can also simply run
+There is also a consular file (`bash brew install consular` on the mac).
+If you have consular installed you can also simply run
 ```bash
 consular start Termfile
 ```
-if you have installed consular.
+and server, autotests in clojure and clojurescript, repl, and cljsrepl start up each in its own tab.

 ## Introduction